Characters: Captain America Films

 - Obviously Evil: He frequently discusses his desire to create a new world, and the trailers prominently featured his line "Sometimes, creating a new world means having to tear the old one down.
 And that makes enemies".
 Does that sound like something a hero would say?

 - Oh, Crap: Multiple ones, during the Finale.

-- First when Black Widow reveals that she infiltrated the Council and takes out his guards.
+- First when Natasha reveals that she infiltrated the Council and takes out his guards.
 Pierce can only watch in surprise.

 - Then, when Nick Fury reveals he survived the assassination attempt.
 Pierce respond with a grimace but tries to save face with a quip.